tsackton/taelgar/Gazetteer/Greater Dunmar/Realms/Dunmar/Dunmari Economy.md

 (may change these values; 1 steed = 5 rupas = 400 taams, so 1 rupa = 80 taams)
 %%

-Dwarven coins are in common usage in Dunmar as well, as ar dwarven trade bars, stamped with a known weight of silver or gold, which are commonly used for large transactions.
+[[Dwarven coins]] are in common usage in Dunmar as well, as are dwarven trade bars, stamped with a known weight of silver or gold, which are commonly used for large transactions.

 ## Land Ownership